Skip to content

 • Those not in fabric (the underlying logic is general, but all default configurations are for the fabric industry)

-• Extremely simple operations where a single boss manages everything end to end (collaboration permissions may go unused)
+• Extremely simple operations where a single boss manages everything end to end (role division of labor may go unused)

 FAQ